stanford-rc/globus.stanford.edu/server/finish.md

   1. When you did your [initial configuration]({{ "server/configure.html" |
      relative_url }}), you had set `RequireEncryption` to `True`; or…

-  2. Your endpoint has access to Medium Risk data.
+  2. Your endpoint has access to Moderate Risk data.

   If none of the above conditions are met, then you can set this to `Yes` if you wish.